ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The transport services API uses the Local Endpoint and Remote Endpoint Objects to refer to the endpoints of a transport connection.
-Subtypes of these represent various different types of endpoint identifiers, such as IP addresses, DNS names, and interface names, as well as port numbers and service names.
+Actions on these Objects can be used to represent various different types of endpoint identifiers, such as IP addresses, DNS names, and interface names, as well as port numbers and service names.

 Specify a Remote Endpoint using a hostname and service name: